Back to: The Skin Well

 A Framework for Public Protection

-National oversight must go beyond procedures and apply to the people performing them—so that skin work is safe, consistent, and accountable.
+Oversight cannot stop at procedures alone.
+It needs to apply to the people performing them – across settings and job titles – so that skin work is safe, consistent, and accountable.

 → Go to Pillar Three: Regulation